 Cleveland's diverse cultural mix and long history have led to some eerie and haunted sites.
-Among them are cemeteries, Gothic homes, theaters, and even a lighthouse.
-Join us for a look at some of the greater Cleveland's haunted sites.Continue to 2 of 16 below.
+Among them are Gothic homes, inns, theaters, and a lighthouse.
+Ghostly apparitions include soldiers, Native Americans, innkeepers, and even a cat.

-In the mid-19th century, all major US cities had their own volunteer militias with their own uniforms, flags, weapons, and bands.
+In the mid-19th century, all major U.S. cities had their own volunteer militias with their own uniforms, flags, weapons, and bands.
 In Cleveland, this unit was called the "Cleveland Grays" after their gray uniforms.
 They were the first Cleveland group to leave to fight in the Civil War, and they fought bravely at Manassas and at Phillipi.
-Later, the "Cleveland Grays" rode with General Pershing in the Spanish-American War and with the 145th Infantry in 1916 in World War I.
+Later, the "Cleveland Grays" rode with General Pershing in the Spanish-American War and with the 145th Infantry in 1916 during World War I.

-Grays Armory was a... social and community center as well as a military one.
-It was the site of the first Cleveland Orchestra concert as well as the first Metropolitan Opera performance in Cleveland.
-Today, Grays Armory is open only for private parties and special events, such as the annual book fair and classic auto show.
+Grays Armory was a social and community center as well as a military one.
+The Armory is open only for private parties and special events, such as the annual book fair, historic tea, and classic auto show.